zuiko21/minimOS/hard/mu-vdu.md

 - `/OE` can be the _inverted_ select (or just kept low)

 \*) Note that writes **should be qualified** thru _Phi2_ as usual, for reliable operation.
+In such case, a **74HC11** may be used (together with a few inverters) instead of the 74HC21 used in several places, as no more than a three-input NAND is needed.

 **shift register** (74HC165):